nlhenry/dotfiles/i3/README.md

-# How to create a minimal operating system installation using Debian and i3 window manager?
+# Minimal operating system installation using Debian and i3 window manager?

 ## Hardware and software you need:
 - Laptop/Desktop